thegismar/uniswapticker/README.md

 # uniswapticker

-very basic ticker to fetch uniswap prices from graphql API.
+very basic ticker to fetch uniswap prices from graphql API. install requirements using pip/pip3 install -r requirements.txt

-install requirements using pip/pip3 install -r requirements.txt
+run python/python3 ticker.py [-t] [-l] [-u] symbol1 symbol2 symbol3

-then run python/python3 ticker.py symbol1 symbol2 symbol3
+-l / -u are floats for the lower and upper values that trigger a pushover alarm, only works if ONE symbol is provided -t timeout between api calls